-As of 3 p.m.
-Central time Oct.
-24, 2012, the Tennessee Department of Health is aware of 70 patients with meningitis, epidural abscess or posterior stroke associated with epidural steroid injections or steroid injections in a major joint using products from New England Compounding Center.
-The number of confirmed deaths in this situation remains at nine.
+NASHVILLE – As of 2 p.m.
+Central time Nov.1, 2012, the Tennessee Department of Health is aware of 75 patients with meningitis, epidural abscess or posterior stroke associated with epidural steroid injections or steroid injections in a major joint using products from New England Compounding Center.
+Of those cases, 11 have resulted in death of the patients.

 Tennesseans wanting to ask questions about the outbreak may contact the Tennessee Poison Control Center at 1-800-222-1222.